2018 Desert to Ganges Experience India 18 Days Itinerary

 - Tip for our driver at the end of 7 days approx. $25 per person.

 - Entry & guides to/at all sites – approx. 8 sites -.
 Entry cost per person can range $5 up to $28 for the Taj Mahal.
 Guides max $13 per person

 - Shop around for special return flights Brisbane to New Delhi, approx. $1200/$1400 Economy

 - You must have a Visa to visit India.
 There are 3 options to go about this.
-1. Apply for 60 day online Tourist e-Visa, process done all on line, no posting away, https://indianvisaonline.gov.in/evisa/tvoa.html.
+1. Apply for 60 day online Tourist e-Visa, a process done all online, no posting away, https://indianvisaonline.gov.in/evisa/tvoa.html.
 Approx $65.
 2. Apply for a 6 month tourist Visa on http://www.vfs-in-au.com/ , this requires you to post away your passport to Canberra or your selected Australian capital city & allow 20 days for the process cost approx $110.
 3. Through your local Travel Agent.
-I can give direction with all these applications.
+I can give direction to all these applications.

 - Travel Insurance is compulsory on this trip.
 I require you are covered for medical expenses including emergency repatriation.
 Your policy also is to cover personal liability, cancellation, curtailment & loss of luggage & personal effects.
 See Terms & Conditions for more on compulsory Insurance.

 - Depending on your departure times out of New Delhi you may need a hotel on 3rd February, I can assist.